 Blood tests: A sample of blood is taken and analyzed.
 Analysis includes a complete blood cell count, tests for infectious diseases (such as syphilis, hepatitis, and human immunodeficiency virus [HIV]), and tests for evidence of immunity to rubella and chickenpox (varicella).
 Blood type, including Rh factor status (positive or negative), is determined.

-Urine tests: A sample of urine is taken, cultured, and analyzed.
+Urine tests: A sample of urine is taken and analyzed.

-Papanicolaou (Pap) test or a variation of it: Samples of tissue from the cervix are taken to check for cancer of the cervix.
+Papanicolaou (Pap) test Screening for Cervical Cancer Sometimes doctors recommend screening tests, which are tests that are done to look for disorders in people who have no symptoms.
+If women have symptoms related to the reproductive system (gynecologic... read more or a variation of it: Samples of tissue from the cervix are taken to check for cancer of the cervix.

-Test for sexually transmitted diseases: Immediately after the Pap test, another sample of tissue from the cervix is taken to test for sexually transmitted diseases, such as gonorrhea and chlamydial infection.
+Test for sexually transmitted infections Screening for Sexually Transmitted Infections Sometimes doctors recommend screening tests, which are tests that are done to look for disorders in people who have no symptoms.
+If women have symptoms related to the reproductive system (gynecologic... read more : Immediately after the Pap test, another sample of tissue from the cervix is taken to test for sexually transmitted infections, such as gonorrhea and chlamydial infection.

 Doctors check the heartbeat of the fetus.
-It can usually be detected at about 10 to 11 weeks with a handheld Doppler ultrasound device.
+It can usually be detected at about 10 to 11 weeks with a handheld Doppler ultrasound Doppler ultrasonography Ultrasonography uses high-frequency sound (ultrasound) waves to produce images of internal organs and other tissues.
+A device called a transducer converts electrical current into sound waves... read more device.
 Once a heartbeat has been detected, doctors check it at each visit to determine whether it is normal.

 Gestational diabetes or a large baby (weighing 10 pounds or more) in a previous pregnancy